Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Problem Statement

-In MFCs, the system's dynamics are typically given by a McKean-Vlasov type of stochastic processes and depend on the agent's state, action and the mean-field distribution: \looseness=-1

-where $\noise{t,h}{}$ is an \emph{i.i.d.}~additive noise vector.
-This is in contrast to the standard model-based RL (cf. \cite{chowdhury2019online,curi2020efficient,kakade2020information}), where the dynamics only depend on agent's action and state.
-Crucially, since the focus of this work is on {\em learning} in MFC, we assume that the true dynamics are \emph{unknown}, and the goal is to explore the space and learn about $f$ over a number of episodes. \footnote{ For the sake of clarity, our problem setup considers unknown dynamics only.
-We expect our results to be easily extendable to the problem when both the dynamics and reward function are unknown by using the same modeling assumptions for the reward function (e.g., similarly to \cite{chowdhury2019online}).\looseness=-1 } To do so, the representative agent relies on the collected random observations which come from the interaction with the true system (i.e., from policy rollouts), $H$ per each episode $t$, i.e., $\lbrace((\state{t,h}{}, \action{t,h}{}, \stateDist{t,h}), \state{t,h+1}{})\rbrace$ for $h=0,\dots,H-1$.
+In MFCs, the system's dynamics are typically given by a McKean-Vlasov type of stochastic processes and depend on the agent's state, action and the mean-field distribution:\looseness=-1 where $\noise{t,h}{}$ is an \emph{i.i.d.}~additive noise vector.
+This is in contrast to the standard single-agent model-based RL (cf. \cite{chowdhury2019online,curi2020efficient,kakade2020information}), where the dynamics only depend on agent's action and state.
+Crucially, since the focus of this work is on {\em learning} in MFC, we assume that the true dynamics are \emph{unknown}, and the goal is to explore the space and learn about $f$ over a number of episodes. \footnote{ We expect our results to easily extend and account for unknown rewards by using the same modeling assumptions for the reward function (e.g., as in \cite{chowdhury2019online}).\looseness=-1 } To do so, the representative agent relies on the collected random observations, $\mathcal{D}_{t} = \lbrace((\state{t,h}{}, \action{t,h}{}, \stateDist{t,h}), \state{t,h+1}{})\rbrace_{h=0}^{H-1}$, which come from the interaction with the true system (i.e., from policy rollouts) during episode $t$.

 Finally, after every episode, we assume that the whole system is reset and the agent's initial state $\state{0}{}$ is drawn from a known initial distribution $\stateDist{0}$, i.e., $\state{0}{} \sim \stateDist{0}$, that remains the same in every episode.